 Quality Assurance

-This page describes factors that influence the quality of data from the Tesa WS1081V3 AWS, and also outlines our routine performance monitoring.
-Although we strive to provide the highest quality data, you should never base important decisions on the data we publish or provide.
-The page also describes issues with the Weather Display software that affect our operations.
+This page describes factors that influence the quality of data from the Tesa WS1081V3 AWS, as well as any issues with the Weather Display weather monitoring software that affect our operations.
+Our routine performance monitoring is also outlined, and although we strive to provide high quality data you should never base important decisions on the data we publish or provide.

 This page should be viewed in conjunction with our station metadata and observing program for a complete overview of our standard operations.